ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/store-the-tea-rating.md

 });
 ```

+_Note:_ you need to import `GetOptions` from `@capacitor/preferences`.

-Now for ths transform itself.
+Now for the transform itself.
 Here is where things get a little complicated.
 Here is what we are doing in a nut-shell:

 - Create a `transform()` method that transforms the tea, this needs to be done asynchronously now.
 - Since we are doing things asynchronously, the `unpackData()` needs to return a promise of the tea array.